Prioritizing effectively is a skill like any other and therefore requires deliberate practice.

 In essence, we are worse at our most attention worthy activities as a result.

 Imagine you’re a baseball player.
 You’ve set your sights on a video session in which you’re prepared to break down your delivery or your swing.
 You grab a cup of coffee and your iPad and settle in to watch your last outing or at-bat, yellow legal pad in hand (you’re all grown up).
 After the first few pitches, your phone buzzes.
 It’s your girlfriend, and she’s texting to talk about where she’ll meet you postgame.
 You go back and forth for fifteen minutes, she tells you about the fight she had with her mom.
 You look at the time.
-It’s [spp-timestamp time="4:15"].
-Stretch is at [spp-timestamp time="4:25"].
+It’s 4:15.
+Stretch is at 4:25.

 You’ve not given your full attention to either the video or your girlfriend, and both will suffer as a result.
 Our continual search to ensure constant productivity and multitasking might be making us less effective.
 From the New York Times: